TalDahan2304/TalDahan2304/README.md

 ###### I am looking for a Junior position as Frontend/FullStack/web developer to expanding my knowledge.

  ## About me
- 🎓 3rd year Computer Science student (B.Sc.)
+ 🎓 B.Sc. in Computer Science
  <br>
  💻 Member at programmers club- "Dev Club"
  <br>